Our rating(4.3/5)

 All Square users can contact support by email or telephone on business days between 9 AM – 5 PM (AEST).

-Given the low cost of Square products, the fact that there isn’t a 24/7 service does not bother most merchants, but it does mean that replies to general queries can take a day or so to yield a response via email.
+The lack of 24/7 service does not bother most merchants since it’s a user-friendly product.
+It does mean general queries can take a day or so to yield a response via email, though.
 Urgent issues are best dealt with over the phone during opening hours.

 User reviews are generally positive because of Square’s ease of use, smooth payouts and excellent range of free tools.